kostasthanos/Virtual-Drawing/README.md

 For a full presentation of the working project watch the [video]() in Youtube.

 ## Main Idea
-The main idea of this project is to allow user to draw anything "virtualy" on screen with the help of a web camera.
+The main idea of this project is to allow user to draw anything "virtually" on screen with the help of a web camera.

 ### [1] Two project windows
 The first window (_Frame_), which is also the main one, shows what the camera "sees" with the addition of shapes (rectangles) in order to define regions of interests which from which basic functions are being performed.
 The second one (_Canvas_) with the black background shows only user's drawing.